Home Management and Leadership Articles Mastering Task Prioritization in Management and Leadership 2

 13. Task Batching

-- Purpose: Groups similar tasks to improve efficiency.
+Grouping similar tasks together to enhance efficiency.

 14. Delegation Tools